 As we’ve mentioned above, your brochure’s text copy should be tailored to appeal to your target audience.
 And it should be structured to encourage them to act.

 Where possible, try supplementing your text with charts or tables to visually explain some of the info you’re sharing.
 This makes it easier for your customers to skim through important information.
 So, even if they glance at the brochure in a hurry, the key information in it will be conveyed.

 With all these notes in mind, remember that you can always tweak your messaging as needed to work with your brochure’s layout.
-Important elements like headlines and subheadings that make your content easier to skim through, may only occur to you as you try positioning your text in your brochure’s layout.
+Important elements like headlines and subheadings that make your content easier to scan through, may only occur to you as you try positioning your text in your brochure’s layout.

-The Right Layout For Your Brochure Design
+Choosing The Right Layout For Your Brochure Design

 Now that you’re clear as to the purpose of your brochure, and your messaging, let’s move on to your brochure’s layout.
 There are quite a few options to consider, and some of the most popular folds are:

-- Double gate fold
+- Double gate-fold

 - Double parallel fold